aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 * In *Prepare template*, choose *Template is ready*.
 * In *Template source*, choose *Upload a template file*.
 * Choose the `pseudo-parameters.yaml` template.
 * Enter a *Stack name*.
-For example, cfn-workshop-pseudo-parameters
+For example, choose to specify `cfn-workshop-pseudo-parameters`.
 * Choose to accept the *Configure stack options* default value, and choose *Next*.
 * On the _Review_ page, scroll down to the bottom, and choose to check the box under the following *Capabilities* section: **I acknowledge that AWS CloudFormation might create IAM resources.**
 * Choose *Create stack*.
 You can view the progress of the stack being created in the CloudFormation console.